-Is it the sales and distribution strategy or the quality of the product?”
+As a startup, does the sales and distribution strategy bring lasting success, or is it quality of product?

 According to an Award-winning Vancouver-based angel investor Boris Wertz: